MustardForBreakfast/Translator/README.md

 Next, via the Google Cloud dashboard (https://console.cloud.google.com/home/dashboard), you will need to do the following:
 - create a Google Cloud project and obtain a projectID.
 Enable Billing.
 - enable the Google Cloud Translation API and obtain an API key via the "Credentials" menu.
+- enable the Google Cloud Speech API
+- create a service account via the "Credentials" menu and generate/download a JSON keyFile for it.
+Save the keyFile to the project root directory as 'keyFile.json'.

 Sadly the translation API aint free.
 Thankfully, as of this writing, Google offers $300 in free credit on a trial account.
 So... free?